aparmendariz/mcf_docs/docs/source/index.rst

 Modified Causal Forests
 =======================

 Welcome to the documentation of **mcf**, the Python package implementing the Modified Causal Forest introduced by `Lechner (2019) <https://doi.org/10.48550/arXiv.1812.09487>`_.
 This package allows you to estimate heterogeneous treatment effects for binary and multiple treatments from experimental or observational data.
-Additionally, mcf offers the capability to learn optimal policy allocations based on decision trees.
+Additionally, mcf offers the capability to learn optimal policy allocations.

 If you're new to the **mcf** package, we recommend following these steps: